In this piece we will update you with all the latest injuries to players heading into the Six Nations.

 At the moment Eddie Jones has several injuries to big players to contend with; namely Dylan Hartley, Sam Underhill and Anthony Watson.
 Hartley is set to return in the coming weeks though, as is Chris Robshaw and Jonathan Joseph who have been rehabilitating with their respective clubs.

-Additionally, two England starters could miss the rest of the tournament.
+Additionally, three England starters could miss the rest of the tournament.
 Maro Itoje has picked up a knee injury against Ireland.
 Believed to be a ligament injury, it is not known how long he will be out for right now.

 Related: England Six Nations Squad